rapidsai/cuml/python/DEVELOPER_GUIDE.md

 We mostly follow [PEP 257](https://www.python.org/dev/peps/pep-0257/) style docstrings for documenting the interfaces.

 ## Testing and Unit Testing
 We use [https://docs.pytest.org/en/latest/]() for writing and running tests.
-To see existing examples, refer to any of these `cuml/test/test_*.py` files.
+To see existing examples, refer to any of the `test_*.py` files in the folder `cuml/test`.

 ## Device and Host memory allocations
 TODO: talk about enabling RMM here when it is ready

 ## Asynchronous operations and stream ordering
-If you want to schedule 2 algos (for whatever reasons) concurrently, it is better to create 2 separate streams and assign them to 2 separate handles.
-Finally, schedule the 2 algos using these handles.
+If you want to schedule the execution of two algorithms concurrently, it is better to create two separate streams and assign them to separate handles.
+Finally, schedule the algorithms using these handles.
 ```python
 from cuml.common.cuda import Stream
 from cuml.common.handle import Handle